 Secondary data is information that has been collected by someone else for a purpose other than your current research project but has some relevance and utility for your research.
-Examples of secondary data:

 Make sure you evaluate secondary data before you use it in your research.
 Check: